frankjmontero/Study-notes/NodeHighlights.md

 ### **Events**

-Objects in Node.js can fire events,
+Objects in Node.js can fire events.

 ## **Backend**